fafranco82/swdestinydb-json-data/README.md

 * subtitle - Characters only (optional)
 * subtype_code - Upgraded and Support.
 Usually, the lowercase of what is in printed on the card.
 For further reference, see `subtypes.json` file.
 * text
+* **ttscardid** - 4 digit card identifier for TableTop Simulator MOD created by IceKobra.
+Consists of two zero-padded numbers: first two digits are the `CustomDeck` identifier which is tied to the graphic for the face of the card, last two are position of the card within the on the graphic.
 * **type_code** - Type of the card.
 Possible values: `"character"`, `"upgrade"`, `"support"`, `"event"`, `"battlefield"`

 ## JSON text editing tips